 And just out of curiosity: Christine notes that "Section 955 requires companies to disclose employees and directors who engage in hedging investments regarding company stock."
 Were there reports of this kind of hedging actually happening, or is this a hammer in search of a nail?

 TrackBack URL for this entry:

-Links to weblogs that reference Dodd-Frank Forum: Populism as double-edged sword:
+Links to weblogs that reference Dodd-Frank Forum: Are Shareholders the Problem or the Solution?: